Last Updated: January 15, 2021

 Guess Who’s Coming to Dinner?

-Had I been a little older and a little wiser, I’d have realized that no teenager in their right mind is going to have a first date at her parents’ place… without her parents home.
+Had I been a little older and wiser, I’d have realized that no teenager in their right mind would have a first date at her parents’ place… without her parents home.

 My memory could be playing tricks on me, but I remember walking into the kitchen where her father, mother, siblings and maybe a cousin or two sat awaiting my arrival.